Products >>

 (Purchase/Download Trial).

-FrameSLT is a versatile and flexible structure management utility that greatly enhances FrameMaker's native structure tools.
+FrameSLT is a versatile and flexible structure management utility that greatly enhances FrameMaker's native structured interface.
 Its wide array of functionality is unique even among other structured authoring tools and is a must-have for anyone who performs any kind of frequent structure management tasks, including conversions, cleanups, and general purpose maintenance.
 The features of FrameSLT can literally reduce hours or even days of work into seconds, over and over again.

 Because FrameSLT is XPath-based, the true power of markup is at your disposal.
 With FrameSLT you get the versatile Node Wizard utility, a necessity for structure management within FrameMaker.
 If you ever thought that there should be a quicker way to perform repetitive structure management activities, you were right.
 The Node Wizard harnesses XPath to navigate your FrameMaker structure trees and automate a wide variety of common activities, such as: